abradshaw/getting-started-with-satellite-6/README.md

 ### About You

 You are someone who is familiar with administering Linux.
-You will hopefully have some experience of installing/provisioning and Knowledge of Puppet would also be beneficial but not essential.
+You will hopefully have some experience of installing/provisioning and Knowledge of Puppet would also be beneficial but not essential